Ensembl/ensembl-hive/docs/user_manual/creating_pipelines/dataflow_targets.rst

 Single accumulator
 ~~~~~~~~~~~~~~~~~~

 An accumulator is defined with a special URL that contains the ``accu_name`` key.
-There are four types
+There are five types
-of accumulators (pile, multiset, array and hash), all described in :doc:`accumulators`.
+of accumulators (scalar, pile, multiset, array and hash), all described in :doc:`accumulators`.

 Accumulators can **only** be connected to *fan* analyses of a semaphore group.
 All the data flown into them
 is *accumulated* and passed on to the *funnel* once the latter is released.